 Tip #1 – Request ENERGY STAR® qualified replacement windows and doors for your home to help lower your energy bills and qualify for tax incentives from the government.

-Tip #3 – If you live near an airport or in a busy neighborhood, request laminated glass or double-paned replacement windows to help reduce noise transmission into your home.
-A good choice would be Simonton StormBreaker Plus® windows, made to withstand severe weather and impacts, have the added value of helping keep the inside of the home quieter.
+Tip #2 – If you live near an airport or in a busy neighborhood, request laminated glass or double-paned replacement windows to help reduce noise transmission into your home.
+Many storm resistant windows are made to withstand severe weather and impacts, have the added value of helping keep the inside of the home quieter.

-Tip #8– Make certain to purchase windows with sturdy, easy-to-operate locks to secure windows in the home.
+Tip #7– Make certain to purchase windows with sturdy, easy-to-operate locks to secure windows in the home.
 For added security, order impact-resistant glass in windows.
-And, for decorative appeal on the inside of the home, consider the hardware options of Brushed Nickel, Oil-rubbed Bronze, Polished Brass, Dark Bronze and Antique Brass in the Decorum by Simonton product line.
+And, for decorative appeal on the inside of the home, consider the hardware options which may offer a range of colors and styles.

-Tip #10– For ease of maintenance, order replacement windows with vinyl frames.
-With vinyl window frames like those from Simonton Windows, you never need to worry about upkeep such as the scraping and repainting hassles you have with wood frames.
+Tip #9– For ease of maintenance, order replacement windows with vinyl frames.
+With vinyl window frames, you never need to worry about upkeep such as the scraping and repainting hassles you have with wood frames.
 Vinyl windows resist rotting, decay, insect infestations and provide years of effortless beauty in the home.